My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by recycling.

 - To protect it when spray painting the rest of the body, carefully cut a strip of electric tape to size using a Stanley knife, which is particularly useful for cutting beveled corners.
 Stick the electrical tape over the label.
 As demonstrated in the image of the label after the scales were painted shows, it pays to take your time and pay attention to detail like this.

 Only the body of the scales and any parts previously painted should be repainted with car spray paint.
 The bare metal parts just need a good clean in soapy water.
 The brass and copper pieces, including the weighing scoop, were polished up with Brasso.
 The scales weighing platform, although solid iron, were polished off with a good rubdown of Silvo.

 What Color Should I Choose?

-I couldn't find an exact colour match to the original, but I just wanted it to look good as a showpiece so that I could repurpose it as a fruit bowl.
-I found a green car spray paint which was a reasonably good close match to the original colour.
+I couldn't find an exact color match to the original, but I just wanted it to look good as a showpiece so that I could repurpose it as a fruit bowl.
+I found a green car spray paint which was a reasonably good close match to the original color.

 - I spray-painted the scales without a primer and found that one small can was just sufficient for two coats.
 Although not using a primer worked fine, if you tackle a similar job, using a primer is something you might wish to consider.